GATB/MindTheGap/README.md

 ## Reference

+If you use MindTheGap, please cite:

 MindTheGap: integrated detection and assembly of short and long insertions.
 Guillaume Rizk, Anaïs Gouin, Rayan Chikhi and Claire Lemaitre.
 Bioinformatics 2014 30(24):3451-3457. http://bioinformatics.oxfordjournals.org/content/30/24/3451

 [Web page](https://gatb.inria.fr/software/mind-the-gap/) with some updated results.

+MindTheGap was also evaluated in a recent benchmark exploring many different genomic features (size, nature, repeat context, junctional homology at breakpoints) of human insertion variants.
+Among other tested SV callers, MindTheGap was the only tool able to output sequence-resolved insertions for many types of insertions.
+Read more: [Towards a better understanding of the low recall of insertion variants with short-read based variant callers.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07125-5) Delage W, Thevenon J, Lemaitre C. *BMC Genomics* **2020**, 21(1):762.

 # Contact